nyuad-corebio/corebioinf/source/content/how_to.rst

     $ watch -n2 dmfmonitor -d </archive/gencore/XXXX/XXXX/XXX>

+..
+Tip:: How to understand the archive status:

+     * released exists archived ->> unreadable state
+     * exists archived ->> readable state

 To check the state of dearchive directory.
-(Note:- If you need to check the status of file, remove the "-d" flag)
+If you need to check the status of file, remove the "-d" flag

 .. code:: bash